Module index_map_type¶

 process to the local array dest on all processes according to imap.

-indexing of the last dimension, and the “elements” of src being
+describes the indexing of the last dimension, and the “elements” of src

-distributed to corresponding “elements” of dest are rank-(n-1) sections
+being distributed to corresponding “elements” of dest are rank-(n-1)

-0-sized array.
-The extent of dest in its last dimension must be at least
+extent of dest in its last dimension must be at least imap%onp_size.

-imap%onp_size.
-It is intent(inout) so that the value of any trailing
+It is intent(inout) so that the value of any trailing elements is

-If imap includes off-process indices it often desired that the
+If imap includes off-process indices it is often desired that the

 distributed array dest also include elements for these indices.
 To